-If you prefer, you can also create a single CNAME record with a wild card domain, for example, *.mydomain.com, and have it point to activehosted.com.
-In doing so, you won’t need to create a new DNS record for every new account you create - you would only need to add the new account name into your Reseller panel.
+If you prefer, you can also create a single CNAME record with a wildcard domain, for example, *.mydomain.com, and have it point to activehosted.com.
+In doing so, you won’t need to create a new DNS record for every new account you create—you would only need to add the new account name to your Reseller Dashboard.

 Step 1: Set up a CNAME

 In order to use a custom domain with ActiveCampaign, you would first need to set up a DNS record for a CNAME (or Canonical Name) with your domain registrar or hosting provider.

 To illustrate, we will be using a Godaddy account to add a CNAME.
 The instructions below are specific to Godaddy and your own hosting provider may have a different set of instructions.

 - Click Add and select CNAME from the dropdown list.

 - Name: the sub-domain of the site.
 Ex. if your site is yourdomain.com, you can type in newsletter under host to have the newsletter.yourdomain.com URL.

 - Value: type in your ActiveCampaign.com account.
 Ex. acdemo.activehosted.com.